November 18, 2006

 Here is the caption that Time actually printed: "The wreckage of a downed Israeli jet that was targeting Hizballah trucks billows smoke behind a Hizballah gunman in Kfar Chima, near Beirut.
 Jet fuel set the surrounding area ablaze."

 So far, so good.
-Those are essentially the same.
+Those are essentially the same and Time printed the caption that the photographer sent in.

-How does HR know that Stevens "quickly followed up" with the updated caption?
-Stevens doesn't specifically mention when he updated the caption.
+There is no evidence at all that Stevens "quickly followed up" with the updated caption.
+In fact, Stevens doesn't specifically mention when he updated the caption.
 On Lightstalkers, he states that the caption was updated only after going back to the site three more times and collecting more evidence.
 Stevens does not state how many days it took him to do this.
-For HR to describe this as "quickly" is a gross misrepresentation.
+For HonestReporting to describe this as "quickly" is a gross misrepresentation.

-It's amazing that HR would need to be so consistently deceptive in order to show anti-Israel bias in the media.
-Is it really that difficult to find valid examples of it?
+It's amazing that HonestReporting would need to be so consistently deceptive in order to show anti-Israel bias in the media.